 Drag away the Selfish Servant saying,

-Narrator: Thank those who helped him and him.
+Narrator: Thank those who helped with the drama.

-· Draw a king’s royal crown.
-Let the children copy it and show their pictures to the adults, or to their parents at home.
+the children show their pictures to the adults, or to their parents,

-· Poem.
-Let three children each recite one of the verses from Psalm 45, verses1, 2 and 4.
+9. Three children each recite one of the verses from Psalm 45, verses 1, 2 and 4.

 “Dear God, help the children repeat Bible stories to their friends in the way that their friends will pass the stories on to others to learn important truths.